daniele821/dotfiles/README.md

 # TODO

-- [ ] replace swaylock with hyprlock
+- [x] replace swaylock with hyprlock
+- [ ] add submap in hyprland for resizing windows